c3styx/c3styx/README.md

 I do play on MacOs and PS4 so I am **VERY** limited.
 I am down to play whenever and whatever 🗣️

 ### 🤎 People that mean a lot to me 🤎:
-  Dante, Cat, Roman, Kovilina, and Camicus
+  Dario, Dante, Cat, Roman, Kovilina, and Camicus

 *(I know this is a shit about me shhhhhhh)*